courselabs/kubernetes/labs/rbac/solution.md

 kubectl auth can-i get serviceaccounts -n default --as system:serviceaccount:default:kube-explorer
 ```

-Now the app has the permissions it needs, the _Service Account_ link works, but only for the `default` namespace.
-You should still get a 403 error if you try to view ServiceAccounts in another namespace.
+Now the app has the permissions it needs, the _Service Account_ link works (e.g. http://localhost:30010/ServiceAccounts), but only for the `default` namespace.
+You should still get a 403 error if you try to view ServiceAccounts in another namespace (http://localhost:30010/ServiceAccounts?ns=kube-system)

 ## Securing the sleep Deployment